nguyenquivinhquang/Installation-Notes/Install Torch 7 and CUDA 9.1 on Ubuntu 18.04 LTS.md

 ## Second:
+Run install.sh.
+If you meet any error, followin instructions below to fix.
+Otherwise you success to install torch.
 + Open install.sh and comment out anything inside of conditionals which check if [ -x "$path_to_nvcc" ]: during initial installation we won’t even try to install anything CUDA-related.
++ Then, try run install.sh again.
 + In torch folder, open terminal and run:
 ```
 CC=gcc-6 CXX=g++-6 install/bin/luarocks install cutorch